Brand Names: Multaq

 Dronedarone may also be used for purposes not listed in this medication guide.

-oblong, white, imprinted with LOGO, 4142
+oval, white, imprinted with LOGO, 4142

 What are the possible side effects of dronedarone (Multaq)?

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.